-Found 0 - 10 results of 11 programs matching keyword "perception of touch"
+Found 0 - 10 results of 14 programs matching keyword "perception of touch"

-For the past forty years, the Exploratorium has set the standard in hands-on, inquiry-based education.
+Exploratorium film by Lynn Rosen and Steve Giordano for KVOS-TV, Bellingham, Washington, 1974 Since 1969, the Exploratorium has set the standard for hands-on, inquiry-based education.
 See how our new Pier 15 home, with its new exhibits and expanded resources, is helping us achieve our mission: to change the way the world learns.